What Is Authorisation in SOC 2?

 Strengthening Security and Audit-Readiness

 By tightly aligning access with defined roles, RBAC enforces the principle of least privilege.
 Detailed access logs, combined with systematic recertification of roles, create a clear chain of evidence.
-Each access event is recorded with time stamps, allowing for a transparent audit window that facilitates compliance inspections and minimizes manual review efforts.
+Each access event is recorded with time stamps, allowing for a transparent audit window that facilitates compliance inspections and minimises manual review efforts.

 Strategic Business Implications